Multilayer Horizontal Visibility Graphs for Multivariate Time Series Analysis: MHVG: a New Multivariate Time Series Mapping

+Approaches based on networks, particularly leveraging their topological features, have proven not only relevant but also complementary to conventional time series analysis.
+Various mining tasks for UTS and, more recently, for MTS have emerged, yielding promising results~\citep{fulcher2017hctsa,li2021multivariate,vanessa2022}.
+Recent literature indicates that multiplex versions of visibility graphs when applied to MTS data, can achieve enhanced accuracy and more promising outcomes compared to traditional time series mappings~\citep{lacasa2015network,sannino2017visibility,eroglu2018multiplex,vanessa2020}.

+However, to our knowledge, the aforementioned results do not directly incorporate inter-layer edges.
+The analysis involves examining the networks through topological measurements on the monoplex networks resulting from flattening approaches or using similarity measures on the individual layers of multiplex networks.
+We argue that high-level network structures can retain a greater amount of data information post-mapping functions.
+This structure also allows us to expand the range of resources available in the literature and explore additional network components, such as inter-layer edges, thereby broadening the exploration of multidimensional data.

-This section presents a new visibility algorithm to map an MTS into a \textit{multilayer horizontal visibility graph}.
-This algorithm is based on a new visibility concept, \textit{cross-horizontal visibility} which is an extension of the traditional horizontal visibility.
+This section introduces a novel visibility algorithm to map an MTS into a \textit{Multilayer Horizontal Visibility Graph} (MHVG).
+The algorithm is based on a new visibility concept called \textit{cross-horizontal visibility}, extending the traditional horizontal visibility.